assafp/pickeez/README.md

 > POST '/albums/create' - creates an album, returns created album_id.

 > POST '/albums/123?name=donkey' - updates album 123 with params sent, such as 'name'.
 (Send post params in body request, of course.)
-You can also update fields like 'local_album_id'.
+You can also update fields like 'local_album_id' or 'photo_creation_date'.

   > to delete album, supply parameter 'deleted=true' to this call.